Flatback sea turtle: Reproduction

 A flatback sea turtle is sexually mature anywhere between 7–50 years of age, and an adult female will nest every two to three years.
 Mating occurs while the male and female are out at sea; therefore, the males will never return to shore after they hatch.
-The flatback nesting sites can only be found along the coast of Australia within the slopes of the dunes.
+The flatback nesting sites can only be found along the coast of Australia, on soft sandy beaches without intertidal coral reefs.
 A female will return to the same beach for her subsequent clutches within the same nesting season.
 She will return for other nesting seasons, as well.
-Depending on the area of the nesting site, the nesting season can go from November to January or can last the entire year.
-Females are able to lay up to four times throughout the nesting season, and the intervals between nesting can be 13–18 days.
+The nesting season depends on the area of the site and can range from October to January, such as in southern Queensland, or can last the entire year, such as in the northern and northwestern territories.
+Females lay, on average, approximately three clutches throughout the nesting season, with intervals of 15 days between nestings.
 While using her front flippers to dig, the female will clear away the dry sand located at the top.
 After she clears the sand, the female will create an egg chamber using her back flippers.
 After she has laid her eggs, she will then cover the nest again using her back flippers, while also tossing sand back with her front flippers.